Prosthetics

 Dentures generally refers to the replacement of an entire arch of teeth with a removable appliance with either plastic or porcelain teeth on it.
 If there are a few teeth left, then it is referred to as a partial denture.
 This will either have acrylic base holding it in place or it will have metal clasps to secure it to the adjacent teeth.

-Implantes – Replacement of one or more missing teeth
+Implants – Replacement of one or more missing teeth

 Advantages of implants are that they don’t involve the adjacent teeth and therefore are more conservative in that respect.
-In addition, should something happen to the implant, (porcelain chip, adjacent teeth turn darker over time( the crown can usually be easily removed and dent back to the lab for a touch-up or correction.
+In addition, should something happen to the implant, (porcelain chip, adjacent teeth turn darker over time( the crown can usually be easily removed and sent back to the lab for a touch-up or correction.